 In October of that year, while out on bond awaiting an appeal of his conviction, Miller wrote to North Carolina’s governor, asking for an appointment to the Governor’s Task Force on Racial, Religious and Ethnic Violence and Intimidation.
 He said he would be willing to publicly discourage racial violence and act as a liaison to “the many White groups in North Carolina.”

 The FBI caught up with Miller and four other Klansmen in Springfield, Mo., where he was tear-gassed out of a mobile home.
-Authorities found hand grenades, automatic weapons, thousands of rounds of ammunition, the explosive C-4, and $14,000 in cash.
+Inside, authorities found hand grenades, automatic weapons, thousands of rounds of ammunition, C-4 explosives and $14,000 in cash.
 He and the others were indicted for conspiracy to acquire stolen military weapons, explosives and equipment, and for planning robberies and the assassination of Dees.
-Miller pleaded guilty to a weapons charge and to sending a threat through the mail.
+Under a plea agreement, Miller pleaded guilty to a weapons charge and to sending a threat through the mail.
 He served three years in federal prison, mostly in Otisville, N.Y.
 As part of his plea deal, he agreed to testify against 14 leading white supremacists in a sedition trial.
 Although all 14 were acquitted of all the charges against them, Miller became a pariah in much of the white supremacist movement for having tried to rat out his comrades.

-Miller has continued to produce racist commentary, both on his own website and on the anti-Semitic online forum Vanguard News Network (VNN), where he operated under the username “Rounder,” posting more than 12,000 times.
+Well into the 21st century, Miller continued to produce racist commentary, both on his own website and on the anti-Semitic online forum Vanguard News Network (VNN), where he operated under the username “Rounder,” posting more than 12,000 times.
 He was one of VNN's largest donors.

 At various points throughout his life, Miller had tried dipped his toes into politics but found little support.
 He ran in the Democratic primary for North Carolina governor in 1984 and for the Republican nomination for a state senate seat in 1986.
 He failed in both attempts, finishing eighth out of 10 candidates in 1984 with less than 1% of the vote and last out of three in 1986 with 3%.
 In Missouri’s 7th congressional district, Miller received 23 votes in 2006 while running as an independent, putting him in last place again.
 In 2010, he ran for the U.S. Senate in Missouri as a write-in candidate from an unspecified party.
 He received seven votes out of nearly 2 million cast.

-His 2010 radio campaign drew much attention for its blatantly racist and anti-Semitic content.
-The Missouri Broadcasters Association raised questions about his campaign, alleging that Miller was not a legitimate candidate and was instead using his status to secure air time for his beliefs.
+His 2010 campaign drew much attention for its blatantly racist and anti-Semitic radio ads.
+The Missouri Broadcasters Association raised questions about his campaign, alleging that Miller was not a legitimate candidate and was instead using his status to secure airtime for his beliefs.
 However, the FCC ruled in his favor, stating there was no legal recourse to hold him accountable.

 In 2002 after a stint as a trucker during which he penned his autobiography, A White Man Speaks Out, Miller relocated to Aurora, Mo., where he has since focused on distributing racist literature.
 His aim is to “unite, organize, educate, recruit” against the Jews until “death or victory.”

-Since 2005, this ambition has been acted on by publishing the racist tabloid The Aryan Alternative, written by Alex Linder.
-For many, this has done little to remove the tag of “federal informant” and “white race traitor” from his name.
+Beginning in 2005, this ambition was acted on by publishing the racist tabloid The Aryan Alternative, written by Alex Linder the proprietor of VNN.

-Miller has ties to Kevin W. Harpham, a neo-Nazi who was convicted of attempting to bomb a Martin Luther King Jr. Day parade in Spokane, Wash., in 2011.
-Although Harpham pleaded guilty, Miller was convinced that Harpham’s lawyers deceitfully convinced him that he would be found guilty regardless of his innocence.
-Throughout his trial proceedings, Miller was a regular pen pal with Harpham, who was sentenced to 32 years in prison.
+Miller was linked to Kevin W. Harpham, a neo-Nazi who was convicted of attempting to bomb a Martin Luther King Jr. Day parade in Spokane, Wash., in 2011.
+Although Harpham pleaded guilty, Miller was convinced that Harpham’s lawyers deceitfully convinced Harpham that he would be found guilty regardless of his innocence.
+Throughout the trial proceedings, Miller was a regular pen pal with Harpham, who was ultimately sentenced to 32 years in prison.